onesalon/onesalon.org/content/pages/chapters.md

 Run by Andrea Zhu

 ### Your City
-If you're interested in bringing the One Salon community to your city, contact max_song at brown dot edu.
+If you're interested in bringing the One Salon community to your city, contact maxsong123 at gmail dot com.